Haddon-Sandefur/CFB-ML-App/README.md

 >   * `Sys.setenv(CFBD_API_KEY = CFBD_API_KEY)`

 #### Other scripts
 Any scripts located in `aws` and `misc` are not required for the application to run.
-Scripts in `misc` are exploratory and pull data from different sources on the web, but aren;t used in the model nor app.
+Scripts in `misc` are exploratory and pull data from different sources on the web, but aren't used in the model nor app.
 The script in the `aws` folder pushes the data created by `00 runner.R` to an AWS S3 bucket called "cfbapp23".
 For this to work, you need to make sure you're signed into AWS via it's CLI on your local device.

 #### Coming soon:
 * Altering locations of where data is saved.